TrellixVulnTeam/swahilipython_SCMU/Doc/library/statistics.rst

    point that is not the mean.
 If it is missing or ``None`` (the default), the arithmetic mean is automatically calculated.

-   Use this function to calculate the variance from the entire population.
-To estimate the variance from a sample, the :func:`variance` function is usually a better choice.
+   Use this function to calculate the variance kutoka the entire population.
+To estimate the variance kutoka a sample, the :func:`variance` function is usually a better choice.

    Raises :exc:`StatisticsError` if *data* is empty.